 In spring, allergies can become a big problem, especially for children who are asthmatic or who have insect allergies.

 Many of the health concerns of the summertime are directly or indirectly tied to the closeness of the sun to the earth during that season.
-Most people experience the majority of their lifetime sun exposure before they reach the age of 18.
-It is, therefore, essential to teach young people the harm of being exposed to the ultraviolet rays of the sun, and insist that they always put on sunscreen before going outside to play.
+It’s essential to teach young people the harm of being exposed to the ultraviolet rays of the sun, and insist that they always put on sunscreen before going outside to play.

 In the summer, water safety is a huge issue because many kids will spend lots of time swimming in the ocean, lake, or local pool.
-It’s generally a good idea to teach all kids to swim so that if, for some reason, they accidentally fall into the water, they don’t panic.
-For children who do swim, sure that whenever they are playing near or in the water, they understand the local safety rules they need to follow.
+It’s generally a good idea to teach all kids to swim.
+If they know how to swim, they won’t panic if they accidentally fall into the water.
+For children who do swim, be sure that they understand the local safety rules they need to follow whenever they are playing near or in the water.